ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 <Flowchart />

-> In a single-page application (SPA), or if [client-side validation](/concepts/client-validation) fails, the validation result, usually returned from the server between `onSubmit` and `onResult`, is created on the client.
+> In a [single-page application](/concepts/spa), or if [client-side validation](/concepts/client-validation) fails, the validation result, usually returned from the server between `onSubmit` and `onResult`, is created on the client.

 ## Usage